Alrope123/humanIF/README.md

 - `--no_exmple`: if specified, remove the demonstration examples in the prompt.
 - `--temperature`: the temperature for the judge model.
 </details>

+This will create a configuration directory with the name `<new_evaluator>_<new_template_name>` under `href/llm-as-a-judge/configs` than can be passed as the argument following `--annotator`.

+### Evaluator suite
+To create a evaluator suite where different unit evaluators are used for different categories, append to `href/evaluation/evaluators.py/ANNOTATOR_SUITE_DICT` where you specify the unit annotator with `annotator` and whether each annotator uses human reference with `use_human_reference` for each category.